PallabDN/Sikyann-an-educatinal-platform/README.md

 # Sikyann-an-educatinal-platform
-Sikyann is an android app.
-I use Kotlin to develop this app.
+Kotlin is used to develop this app.
+Here teacher can crearte classroom and share resources.
+Teacher can also take objective type tests.